-- Client name: You can change the client name by clicking 🙋 . - MAC address: Indicates the MAC address of the client. - Current Speed: Unavailable. - Negotiation Speed: Displays the speed of negotiation.
+- Client name: You can change the client name by clicking 🙋 . - MAC address: Specifies the MAC address of the client. - Current Speed: Specifies the real-time upload and download speeds. - Negotiation Speed: Displays the speed of negotiation.

 • Operation: Provides an Add to blacklist button for blacklisting clients.
 Once blacklisted, the client cannot access the internet through the Mesh system.